Salem, Oregon

 Resources for Streamside Homeowners

-As a streamside homeowner, there are several resources available to help you keep local streams healthy:
+If you live next to a stream, there are several resources to help you keep the streams healthy:

-- Streamside residents can participate in our annual Free Tree Program, which will take place this fall.
-If you are a streamside resident and would like to be added to our list, please email us at stormwateroutreach@cityofsalem.net.
+Streamside residents can participate in our Free Tree Program, which happens each fall.
+If you would like to be added to our contact list, please email us at stormwateroutreach@cityofsalem.net.
+You will need to provide your streamside Salem address and be verified as a streamside resident.

-- The City has an Urban Streamside Program Coordinator dedicated to working with streamside property owners.
-To set up your appointment, email our Coordinator at LWestphal@cityofsalem.net.
+The City has an Urban Streamside Program Coordinator who works with property owners.
+To set up an appointment, email our Coordinator at LWestphal@cityofsalem.net.

-- Do you have an idea for a project that will help enhance your stream or neighborhood?
-The Watershed Protection & Preservation Grant is available to businesses, schools, nonprofits, government agencies, and individuals.
+Do you have an idea for a project that will improve your stream or neighborhood?
+The Watershed Protection and Preservation Grant is available for businesses, schools, nonprofits, government agencies, and individuals.
 Learn more or apply for the grant through the City of Salem's website.

 Benefits of Riparian Areas

-Riparian areas provide many benefits for streams and aquatic life from habitat, to shade, to erosion control.
-Learn the Community Benefits of Riparian Areas
+Riparian areas provide many benefits for streams and aquatic life.
+They offer habitat, shade, and help control erosion.
+Learn more about the community benefits of riparian areas.

 Get Involved